Social Media Advantages and Disadvantages Essay

 Firstly, teenagers utilize social media platforms to bully others, also known as cyberbullying.
 Cyberbullying refers to harassing someone by sharing personal information on social networking sites.
 A study shows that around 50% of teenagers were bullied in Bangladesh until 2016.
 In 2016, an American teenager named Megan Taylor Meier died by suicide of cyberbullying.
 For example, most teenagers get bullied on Instagram, Facebook, Snapchat, and YouTube.

 Hacking is another negative consequence of using social media in society.
 Many people preserve their personal information on social networking sites, including photos, ID cards, and passports.
-Hackers can hack this personal information and share them on Facebook, Instagram, Twitter, etc. Sometimes, they demand money from victims committing to not disclosing their private photos.
+Hackers can hack this personal information and share it on Facebook, Instagram, Twitter, etc. Sometimes, they demand money from victims committing to not disclosing their private photos.
 After all, it traumatizes the victim mentally; hence, it is another negative consequence of social media platforms.

 Moreover, social media's most alarming negative impact on society is addiction.
 A statistic revealed that around 220 million people are now addicted to social media directly or indirectly.
 For example, many teenagers play games on social media instead of doing their daily tasks properly.